SSARCandy/Coherent-Line-Drawing/README.md

 ### Requirement

-- OpenCV (3.0 or higher)
+- OpenCV 3
-- WxWidget (not required if you only interested in cmd application)
+- WxWidget 3 (not required for cmd application)
 - CMake

 It should work fine in Windows/Linux/MacOS.